Brief: This article explains several ways you can check the version of CentOS Linux distribution running on your machine.

 cat or you want to brush up your

-cat skills, Check out this page.
+cat skills, Check out this detailed guide on using cat command.

 Result of the command will be similar to below:

-Way 4: Using lsb_release tool
+Method 4: Using lsb_release tool

 lsb release command displays important lsb(linux standard base) information and distribution information.
 But this tool is available inside the package redhat-lsb.
 Install the package in your system using the below command to continue (if you don’t have already).